A Thriving Economy & Great Jobs

-As Comptroller, Brooke will focus on ensuring that businesses can start here and stay here.
-Maryland should be a state where entrepreneurs create, grow, and keep businesses.
-Entrepreneurs and their businesses are critical to generating economic growth and to growing jobs in our state.
+As Comptroller, Brooke will focus on ensuring that Maryland has a thriving economy with strong job growth.
+Brooke knows that good economic policy involves thoughtfulness and nuance.
+A flourishing economy must include strong main street businesses and scalable and growing startups.
+Maryland should be a state where entrepreneurs can create, grow, and keep their businesses.
+Their innovation is critical to generating economic growth and great jobs.
 Compared to many other states, Maryland lacks the investments and tools to support and grow companies at home and too much Maryland talent is drained out of the state.

 Providing Resources to Small Businesses